The five (and more) human senses

-Humans have five basic senses: touch, sight, hearing, smell and taste.
+There are five basic human senses: touch, sight, hearing, smell and taste.
 The sensing organs associated with each sense send information to the brain to help us understand and perceive the world around us.
-People also have other senses in addition to the basic five.
-Here's how they work.
+However, there are in fact other human senses in addition to the basic five that you couldn't live without.
+These lesser-known senses include spatial awareness and balance.
+Here's how the human senses work.

 Touch is thought to be the first sense that humans develop, according to the Stanford Encyclopedia of Philosophy.
 Touch consists of several distinct sensations communicated to the brain through specialized neurons in the skin.
 Pressure, temperature, light touch, vibration, pain and other sensations are all part of the touch sense and are all attributed to different receptors in the skin.

 Touch isn't just a sense used to interact with the world; it also seems to be very important to a human's well-being.
-For example, touch has been found to convey compassion from one human to another.
+For example, touch has been found to convey compassion from one human to another, according to a study published by the University of California, Berkeley.

 Touch can also influence how humans make decisions.
 Texture can be associated with abstract concepts, and touching something with a texture can influence the decisions a person makes, according to six studies by psychologists at Harvard University and Yale University, published in the June 24, 2010, issue of the journal Science.